 Can my children come?

 If your children are 10 or older they are more than welcome to join you on their own board.
 We only allow one person per board, including children.
-We require children to be at least 10 years old because they need to be able to paddle for up to an hour while we are on the water.
+We require children to be at least 10 years old because they need to be able to paddle for up to one hour while we are on the water.
 One parent must be present for every two children ages 10-15.

 Do I need a lifejacket?